04 – Karni Bheel, who boasted the longest moustache in India at 2.3m (7ft 10in) from tip to tip, is found decapitated.

 24 – Arthur Scargill is narrowly re-elected as President of the National Union of Mineworkers (NUM).

 25 – Prince and Princess of Wales visit Australia.

-26 – The biggest crowd Australia has ever seen crushes around Sydney Harbour to celebrate the arrival of the First Fleet 200 years ago.
+26 – The biggest crowd Australia has ever seen crushes around Sydney Harbour to commemorate the arrival of the First Fleet 200 years ago.
 More than 1.5 million people cram every vantage point on the Harbour to watch the Bicentenary spectacular.
 An estimated 10,000 small craft fill the Harbour and are entertained by an RAAF flypast and a gigantic fireworks display that sees the Sydney Harbour Bridge shooting off light like a Roman Candle and the sky ablaze with colour.

 27 – Australian Reserve Bank issues a polymer $10 note.